The Bible asks us to NOT be conformed to the pattern of this world’s thinking.

 1. PLACE GRACE ABOVE LAW

-In order to receive healing your heart needs to be in alignment with grace and not law.
+In order to receive her healing her heart was in alignment with grace and not law.

 This woman with the issue of blood was Jewish so obedience was all she knew; it was probably quite hard for her to ‘break’ levitical law but she knew she had to in order to receive.